 In this article, we'll explore a few of the basic elements of any URL, including WWW, HTTP, and HTTPS.
 Let’s get to it!

 The URLs we all use on a daily basis follow a set structure.
 To explain this in more detail, let’s look at a typical example:

 The short code at the very beginning is known as a ‘protocol’.
-This is the language your browser uses in order to retrieve the desired web page successfully.
-The most commonly-used protocols are HTTP and HTTPS, which we'll discuss further in a moment.
+This is the language your browser uses to retrieve the desired web page successfully.
+The most commonly used protocols are HTTP and HTTPS, which we'll discuss further in a moment.

 The next element you'll sometimes see is the WWW, which stands for World Wide Web.
 Although just about all URLs used to include this part, these days you'll often see addresses without it.
-The fact is that many websites don’t use WWW any more.
+Many websites don’t use WWW any more.
 It's become a default rather than a necessary part of each URL, so most browsers will automatically fill in that part for you.